28 September 2018 until 24 February 2019

 It was precisely because of the sexist association of textiles with 'women's work' or 'decoration', that feminist artists used it to denounce the balance of power within the art world.

-Belgian artists such as Veerle Dupont, Suzannah Olieux, and Liberta Ferket also expressed themselves in textiles during this era.
+Belgian artists such as Veerle Dupont, Suzannah Olieux, Hetty Van Boekhout, Liberta Ferket and Edith Van Driessche also expressed themselves in textiles during this era.
 Their oeuvres form an exceptional component of MoMu's collection.
 Also shown in the exhibition is the work of the better known Belgian-Polish artist Tapta, whose work is part of the collection of Verbaet, a private collection of Belgian modern art produced after the war.

 Although these artists often worked at the margins of the art world, their continual efforts were crucial for textiles to become an accepted medium in contemporary art.

-In "Soft?", MoMu will present work by this first generation for the first time in dialogue with contemporary artists such as Kati Heck, Nel Aerts, Anton Cotteleer, Sven ‘t Jolle, Klaas Rommelaere, Christoph Hefti, Stéphanie Baechler, and Kirstin Arndt.
+In "Soft?", MoMu will present work by this first generation for the first time in dialogue with contemporary artists such as Kati Heck, Nel Aerts, Anton Cotteleer, Sven ‘t Jolle, Klaas Rommelaere, Christoph Hefti, Stéphanie Baechler, Ermias Kifleyesus, Gommaar Gilliams, Wiesi Will and Kirstin Arndt.

 This younger generation expresses themselves unapologetically and freely in textiles, often combined with other media.
 This sense of freedom is owed to the battle fought by that first generation, as well the changing perception of art criticism where the quality of an artwork has little to do with style or medium, but all to do with artistic intention.